margaro95/Machine-Learning-for-Alzheimer/README.md

 This file contains the summary of the main project I have been developing at my current work place.
 It covers the task of classifying patients with Alzheimer from control patients.

-The code is provided as a demo for the hiring process in Mckinsey and contains lots of bad syntax habits that would be cleaned up in final versions of the project.
+The code is provided as a demo for the hiring processes and contains lots of bad syntax habits that would be cleaned up in final versions of the project.

 ## Description of the data